codr7/Sweets/README.md

 # Sweets

 ## setup

-`swift build` in the project root builds static and dynamic libraries.
+`swift build Sweets` in the project root builds static and dynamic libraries.

 ### tests
-Before running tests, a PostgreSQL user and database have to be created.
+The tests require a PostgreSQL user and database.

 ```
 sudo -u postgres psql